Alecadabra/SEC/Practical Exercises/P1/Worksheet1.md

 ### Frontend

 1. Scriptable web app with a default look that walks users through a survey.
 (Web app is platform-independant to accomodate for anyone with a computer and internet access, scriptability allows agencies to extend the functionality of the site to accommodate a survey's specific needs).

-2. Direct databse entry for agency employees entering paper-based survey results via Microsoft Access (Government agencies use a standardised Windows environment).
+2. Direct databse entry for agency employees entering paper-based survey results via Microsoft Access (Government agencies use a standardised Windows environment, employees can *probably* be trusted with this level of access).

 3. Paper form given to users with no computer access.

 4. Survey data access via Microsoft Access (Government agencies use a standardised Windows environment, Access can apparently do charts).

 ### Authentication

-1. Government username/password authentication system for users on the web app form.
+1. Existing government username/password authentication system for users on the web app form.

 2. Internal agency employee authentication for agency employees on the spreadsheet and data access web app.

+### Backend

+Network separated database that provides database access to privileged users all tied into a relational Microsoft Access (Because they use Windows and relational is flexible).

 ### Database

-Separate database table for each kind of survey.
+Separate database table for each kind of survey, to accommodate for different structures of data for different surveys.
 Paper based surveys and normally filled out surveys are indistinguishable on the database.

-### Backend